Local Government Structure

 Most of the constituency is in the area of the North Hertfordshire District Council (NHDC).
 The Letchworth Town, Baldock and District and Royston and District branches are all in the NHDC area.

 The council is controlled by the Conservatives.
-There are seven Labour councillors representing wards within the constituency - Letchworth Wilbury (2), Letchworth Grange (2), Letchworth East (2) and Letchworth South East (1) - and seven other Labour councillors from wards outside the constituency.
+There are seven Labour and Co-operative councillors representing wards within the constituency - Letchworth Wilbury (2), Letchworth Grange (2), Letchworth East (2) and Letchworth South East (1) - and seven other Labour and Co-operative councillors from wards outside the constituency.
 For contact details of our seven councillors, click on Councillors.